dwhiffing/fury/content/aar/mf/mf2/mf2_aj/body.md

 in Greece.
 Low-level attacks against Soviet air defences are a death ride, but so are medium altitude LGB attacks in the face of paired SA-10s.
-Do I take all my best fighters out of the line for six hours, to load up every HARM and Maverick I have and make a daylight (\!) attack on the SA-10s, in the hope that will clear the way for the A-7s?
+Do I take all my best fighters out of the line for six hours, to load up every HARM and Maverick I have and make a daylight (!) attack on the SA-10s, in the hope that will clear the way for the A-7s?
 (Not to mention the SA-2s, 3s, and 6s in the area, of course.)
 Or do I admit that I’m not getting into Latakia today?

 The decision needs to come soon…

-And now, the conclusion of Syrian Surprise\!
+And now, the conclusion of Syrian Surprise!

 **FEB 13 – PLANS FINALIZE**